seanhess/cards2/README.md

 CLEANUP
 [ ] single click no longer triggers the modifcation thing (end?)
 Make it so it changes it so they can be on top.

+CLIENT-SIZE MODEL WITH SERVER STORE
+[ ] save: updates the properties specified (underscore's pick) [ ] change to use a database

+[ ] decks: are a bunch of items at the same place.
+But they have

+BEST MODEL
+either:
+  1. have all the functionality on the server.
+RPC. "drawCard", "blah", "blah"
+  2. have everything on the client: direct manipulation and just call "save"

+I think it will be easier to write if I adopt Rob's model: clients making changes to a shared data model (with locking? ownership?)

+Server Model:
++ more reusable between clients
+- more annoying
+- hard to do things like dragging, where the client state is out of sync, or drawing from a hand, if you want to drag

+Collections
+  1. have a "collection" object on the server
+  2. have a "group" property on the objects (lets you drag it around as a group)

 [x] Drag and Drop:
 [ ] My Hand
-  [ ] drop cards into it, they get added to its collection [ ] cards get removed from the board
+  [ ] drop cards into it, they get added to its collection
+      [ ] store hands on the server
+  [ ] cards get removed from the board
+      [ ] store on the server
   [ ] draw moves immediately to the hand

+  [ ] drag out removes from hand. + persist
+  [ ] drag out adds to board
+      [ ] get position from start event
+      [ ] put it at the right spot. and let it move

+  [ ] GENERIC: collections / groups of stuff
+    --- hand, discard piles, decks
+    you can drag items into them
+    you can drag items OUT of them (different depending on type) items end up BACK on the board (maybe I shouldn't actually HIDE them then.
+Do what rob does and just set the position. keep it simple)
+    (OR - I need a way to add/remove them, etc)